nanzycharris/BamazonCustomerView/README.md

 However, if the bookstore does have enough of the item, the customer's order will be fulfilled.

-The Bamazon SQL database then updates to reflect the remaining quantity.
+Then our Bamazon SQL database is updated to reflect the remaining quantity.

 Once the update goes through, the customer can see the total cost of their purchase.